Razakars (Pakistan): Genocide

-Genocide

-During the Bangladesh genocide of the Bangladesh War of Independence, the Pakistan military and several militia organizations created by the Pakistani military violated Geneva Conventions of War by participating in numerous massacres of civilians, committed genocide of between 300,000 and 3 million civilians, operated concentration camps, and used rape as weapon of war against Bengali Muslim, Hindu and Buddhist minorities.
-Active collaborators of the Pakistan Military in perpetuation of genocide and ethnic cleansing in East Pakistan include Al Badr, Al Shams, East Pakistan Central Peace Committee, Razakars, Muslim League, Mujahid Bahini.
-Bangladesh Genocide Remembrance Day honors the victims of genocide.

 Dissolution

 Following the surrender of the Pakistani troops on 16 December 1971 and the proclamation of independence of Bangladesh, the Razakar units were dissolved.
-The Jamaat party was banned, as it was accused of opposing independence.
-Many leading Razakars fled to Pakistan (previously West Pakistan).
+Jamaat-e-Islami was banned, as it opposed the independence of Bangladesh, and many Razakar commanders fled to Pakistan (previously West Pakistan).

 Waves of violence followed the official end of the war, and some lower-ranking Razakars were killed in reprisals by Mukti Bahini militia.
 The government rounded up and imprisoned an estimated 36,000 men suspected of being Razakars.
 The government ultimately freed many of those held in jail, both in response to pressure from the United States and China, who backed Pakistan in the war, and to gain co-operation from Pakistan in obtaining the release of 200,000 Bengali-speaking military and civilian personnel who had been stranded or imprisoned in West Pakistan during the war.

 Trials

-In 2010, the Bangladesh Government set up an International Crimes Tribunal based on the International Crimes Tribunal Act 1973 to prosecute the people who committed war crimes and crimes against humanities during the war in 1971.
+In 2010, the Bangladesh Government set up an International Crimes Tribunal based on the International Crimes Tribunal Act 1973 to prosecute the people who committed war crimes and crimes against humanity during the war in 1971.
 People of Pakistan who were not aware of their crimes due to censorship by the Yahya regime, openly welcomed their trials and even supported their public execution.

 Delwar Hossain Sayeedi, the Nayeb-e-Ameer of Jamaat, was convicted of eight charges of war crimes and alleged to be a member of the Razakars, was sentenced to death for two of them in February 2013.
 However, the trial process has been termed as "politically motivated" by its critics, while the human rights groups recognised the tribunal as falling short of international standards.